Is pine the right wood for your homey kitchen?

 First things first, you should consider how you are going to use pine in your kitchen décor.
 For all its wonderful and stylish virtues, pine is somewhat less durable than hard woods like oak, maple, mahogany and bamboo.
 It is particularly vulnerable to dents and scratches, so if you have a high traffic kitchen, or rambunctious young ones, you may wish using it in places that are out of reach of children, like over the counter cabinets or the ceiling, rather than in low-lying areas like the base of a kitchen island or sideboards.

 If you think traditional pine is right for your kitchen then you should also consider finishes.
 “Unfinished” pine cabinets are a particular favourite of kitchen designers because of the beautiful way they add light colour and brightness to a space.
 Applying a clear coat of finish is the simplest route to finishing your pine cabinets and will showcase the wood’s distinctive graining and knots.
 Unfinished pine cabinets will also mellow to a lovely warm yellow over the years.
+Another advantage of unfinished pine cabinets is their simplicity and how they can prove to be inexpensive.

 For a more sophisticated look, pine can be stained to varying degrees of warmth.
 Or, it can also be painted with ease.
 Should you choose to stain your pine a warm colour, it’s best to call in the professionals.
 Though the heavy grain of pine is wonderful, it is indicative of the wood’s varying degrees of hardness.
 As a result, pine is apt to streak when stained if not properly prepared.